Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 Your healthcare provider may shine a small flashlight on your scrotum.
-This can help to see a lump in or on your testicle.
+This may show a lump in or on your testicle.
 You may need one or more of the following tests:

-- Blood tests: These may be done to check for cancer markers.
+- Blood tests may be used to check for cancer markers.

 - An ultrasound or CT may show if the cancer has spread.
 You may be given contrast liquid to help healthcare providers see the cancer better.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.